The doors are open one more time! We’re excited to reopen our call for session proposals for PMGC26, happening in Chicago from July 8-10, 2026.

 Check out an example of a fully designed session proposal.

 For business partners and vendors: We welcome your proposals!
-Please ensure they highlight diverse perspectives (e.g., station or client voices) and avoid direct product pitches.
+However, ensure they highlight diverse perspectives (e.g., station or client voices) and avoid direct product pitches.
 Attendees value in-depth information, practical applications, and real-world case studies over sales-oriented content.

 Learn more about our conference content selection process

 A team of Greater Public advisors, staff, and contractors curates the conference content.
-This process begins with the public call for proposals, happening January 20 – February 13, 2026.
-Anyone can submit a session proposal.
-Once the deadline ends, the conference content team receives all submissions at once.
+This process begins with the first public call for proposals, happening January 20 – February 13, 2026.
+A second call for proposals will take place April 7 – April 17, 2026.

 The content team then evaluates and rates every submission with the other advisors and staff in their learning area.
 The content team selects proposals with the following conference priorities in mind: